hackbrightacademy/explore-python/contents/conditionals.rst

 There's more debugging to come for you, both in this and future modules --- and in your future life as a coder.

+..
+FIXME: prescriptive language

 These concepts --- data types, printing, variables, expressions and conditionals --- aren't just stepping stones that you'll never see again.
-As a programmer, you'll use each of these every day (print statements are especially useful for debugging).
+As a programmer, you'll use each of these every day (print(statements are especially) useful for debugging).
 As you develop a solid understanding of these concepts, you're building a strong foundation for yourself as a coder.

 Lesson
 ======